In this article, we will review Cuisinart CJE-1000 Die-Cast Juice Extractor. This 1000 Watts centrifugal juicer is developed and built by Cuisinart.

 - BPA Free.
 All the juicer parts that come into contact with the food are made without the harmful bisphenol, which many medical studies connect to some serious health hazards and illnesses.

 - Not noisy.
-Most users agree that this is a relatively quiet product, compared to the competitors.
-At highest speeds, the noise can be compared to a blow dryer at low speed.
+Most users agree that this is a relatively quiet product compared to competitors.
+At the highest speeds, the noise can be compared to a blow dryer at a low speed.
 Naturally, it is even quieter at lowers speeds.

 - Warranty.
-The manufacturer has provided a limited 3-year warranty, which can be extended to up to 5 years, so you will have a long worry-free period.
+The manufacturer has provided a limited 3-year warranty, which can be extended to up to 5 years so that you will have a long worry-free period.